the unprejudiced observer

 The Unprejudiced Observer is not you, it is what happens when your everyday self slides away, and allow the Healer to enter.
 The patient also evokes the archetypal dimension of a healing exchange.
 There is a symbiotic polarized relationship between patient and healer.
 The physician requires the patient.
 You can’t be a healer without a patient.
 The Unprejudiced Observer emerges in the specific conversation, in the contract, in a given place and time.
 It is not a truth in yourself at all times – you can not aspire to being an Unprejudiced Observer in all times in all situations.

 We cannot step completely out of the process of our own personal unfoldment, and that also means dealing with our own suffering.
 The guide is also the seeker.
 But just as one can aspire through art or music towards an expression of the universal, so the physician through the practice of healing can gain a universal perspective.
-But however clever you are at analysing the case, or in classifying the remedies – the essence of the practice is in your ability to perceive and witness another, in humility, in truth, without prejudice; this is the true art of the healer.
+But however clever you are at diagnosing or analysing the case, or in classifying the remedies – the essence of the practice is in your ability to perceive and witness the patient, in humility, in truth, without prejudice; this is the true art of the healer.
 The correct analysis, and choice of the medicine flows from this point.

 In homoeopathic medicine, the patient has the opportunity to reveal, to express, to enact, and to elucidate what it is that ails them (What needs to be cured).
-The tradition from which the homeopathic physician has emerged is the archaic role of the herbalist or witch doctor.
+The tradition from which the homeopathic physician has emerged is the archaic role of the alchemist, herbalist or witch doctor.
 The medicine woman or man perhaps lived at the edge of the village or away in the forest.
 The patient would come in order to understand a dream, or to be cured of a problem.
 Maybe the healer was pleasant, generous or good-hearted, but maybe she wasn’t.
 Those were not the key issues.
 The key issue was the healer’s power to perceive honestly and deeply, and to create an individualised medicine.

 Studying Materia Medica